LapTQ/hello-cpp/summaries/do-and-dont.md

 * ❌ Avoid `#including` .cpp files.
 * Including header files from other directories:
     * ❌ Avoid using relative path (e.g, `#include "headers/myHeader.h"`).
-    * ✅ Tell your compiler about other locations to search for (e.g., `-I./lessons/11-header-files/others`).
+    * ✅ Instead, tell your compiler about other locations to search for (e.g., `-I./lessons/11-header-files/others`).
 * ✅ To maximize the chance that missing includes will be flagged by compiler, order your `#includes` as follows:
     1. the paired header file (`add.cpp` and `#include "add.h"`)
     2. other headers from same project